 In collaboration with C-VILLE Weekly, we hosted another Virtual Roundtable conversation — this time with a hometown focus.
 We convened several Charlottesville-based justice reform leaders and advocates, all of whom are working tirelessly to protect the incarcerated and ensure those reentering society are prepared for success.
-See a few highlights from our discussion below and be sure to check out the full C-VILLE Weekly article for more details.
+Watch the full conversation and see a few highlights from our discussion below.
+Be sure to check out the full C-VILLE Weekly article for more details.

 Tierney Fairchild, Executive Director, Resilience Education

 Harold Folley, Community Organizer, Legal Aid Justice Center

 Hollie Lee, Chief of Workforce Development Strategies, City of Charlottesville

 Whitmore Merrick, Home to Hope Peer Navigator, City of Charlottesville

 Martize Tolbert, Client Partner Navigator, The Fountain Fund